openresty/lua-nginx-module/README.markdown

     end

-Assuming your current Lua module is named `foo.bar`, this will guarantee that local variables in module `foo.bar` functions have been declared as "local".
+Assuming the current Lua module is named `foo.bar`, this will guarantee that local variables in module `foo.bar` functions have been declared as "local".
 It prevents undesirable race conditions while accessing such variables.
 See [Data Sharing within an Nginx Worker](http://wiki.nginx.org/HttpLuaModule#Data_Sharing_within_an_Nginx_Worker) for the reasons behind this.

 Locations With [HttpEchoModule](http://wiki.nginx.org/HttpEchoModule) Directives
 --------------------------------------------